eokoe/email-db-service/README.md

 - $ENV{EMAILDB_FETCH_ROWS}=100 # number of rows each work try to lock each time it query the database

+    * **WARNING** *

-    *WARNING* having `EMAILDB_FETCH_ROWS` > 1 may delivery more than one e-mail in case of a failure in the middle of the batch processing (power down, kill -9, database down).
+    Having `EMAILDB_FETCH_ROWS` > 1 may delivery more than one e-mail in case of a failure in the middle of the batch processing (power down, kill -9, database down).

-    We could implement a Redis/Memcached of already sent ids with success in case **exactly once** delivery is wishful with minimal impact on performance.
+    We could use Redis to keep a list of sent ids, pull requests are wellcome, just remember that we would need to clear this list sometime.
-    But I do not think double emails is too bad for having this feature performance hit now, only no-email or receiving invalid-email is bad.
+    Nevertheless, I do not think receiving an email twice is too bad. so I'm leaving this feature by now.